uh-dcm/news-article-collection-container/README.md

 This is a repository for further development of the news article collection tool based in repository [news-article-connection](https://github.com/uh-dcm/news-article-collection), originally developed by [matnel](https://github.com/matnel).

-This is being worked on as part of the University of Helsinki [Ohjelmistuotantoprojekti TKT20007](https://github.com/HY-TKTL/TKT20007-Ohjelmistotuotantoprojekti) course for the summer of 2024.
+This is being worked on as part of the University of Helsinki [Ohjelmistotuotantoprojekti TKT20007](https://github.com/HY-TKTL/TKT20007-Ohjelmistotuotantoprojekti) course for the summer of 2024.

 ## Development Documentation